 The biggest procedure you’ll need to do is remove the build up of limescale and calcium inside the unit.
 Please follow these steps every year:

 You should really perform this maintenance at least once per year, and it should take you less than 2 hours.
 At the very most you can stretch it to two years.
 In some areas with very hard water, and no water softener before it gets to the hot water tank, you may even want to perform this maintenance twice per year.
+Proper maintenance of your boiler can prevent costly water heater repairs in the future.

 We hope that our maintenance guide has made it easy and clear for you to perform your annual maintenance.
 If you have any questions, I’d be glad to help, you can contact me using this page.